meilisearch/documentation/learn/advanced/pagination.md

 Though we advise against it, you can use `estimatedTotalHits` to calculate the number of search result pages.
 This means your number of results and page count are likely to change until Meilisearch retrieves the last search result.

 For example, a query's `estimatedTotalHits` might be `100` when you fetch the first page of search results.
 If you are showing 20 results per page, this means your interface will display a page selector with 5 pages.
 When you fetch the fifth and last page according to Meilisearch's current estimate, however, `estimatedTotalHits` might change to `300`.
-Your page list, previously displaying 5 pages, must now show 10 total pages.
+Your page list, previously displaying 5 pages, must now show 15 total pages.

 This method gives users access to all search results.
 However, it also results in an interface that might feel unreliable due to constant and unpredictable changes.

 ## Unsatisfied?
 Let us know

-Is the current state of pagination in Meilisearch negatively impacting you?
+Is the current state of pagination in Meilisearch creating problems for you?
 Please share your thoughts with us in this [GitHub discussion](https://github.com/meilisearch/product/discussions/483).
-We are actively working on improving this aspect of Meilisearch, and your input is greatly appreciated.
+We are actively working on improving this aspect of Meilisearch and your input is greatly appreciated.